Pure spinors, intrinsic torsion and curvature in even dimensions: Differential geometry of pure spinor fields

+We first make the following definition. \begin{defn} An \emph{almost null structure} $\mcN$ on $(\mcM,g)$ is a rank-$m$ distribution that is totally null, i.e.\ $g(v,w)=0$ for all sections $v$, $w$ of $\mcN$.
+An almost null structure is \emph{(anti-)self-dual} if it is annihilated by an (anti-)self-dual $m$-form. \end{defn} A self-dual, respectively, anti-self-dual, almost null structure will also be referred to as an $\alpha$-plane, respectively, $\beta$-plane, distribution.
+We shall denote the bundle of all self-dual, respectively, anti-self-dual, almost null structures on $(\mcM,g)$ by $\Gr_m^+( \Tgt \mcM,g)$, respectively $\Gr_m^-( \Tgt \mcM,g)$.
+These bundles have fibers isomorphic to the $\frac{1}{2}m(m-1)$-dimensional family $\Gr_m^+( \Tgt_p \mcM,g)$ of $\alpha$-planes, respectively $\Gr_m^-( \Tgt_p \mcM,g)$ of $\beta$-planes, in $\Tgt_p \mcM$ at any point $p$.

+The existence of an almost null structure does not require a spin structure.
+But the latter allows us to identify almost null structures with \emph{pure spinor fields} up to scale, i.e.\ spinor fields satisfying condition \eqref{eq-purity_cond} or \eqref{eq-purity_cond_Cartan} at every point.
+For, by Proposition \ref{prop-fundamental}, a totally null $m$-dimensional vector subspace of the tangent space at a point can be identified with a pure spinor up to scale.
+Thus, we shall also identify the bundles $\Gr_m^\pm( \Tgt \mcM,g)$ with the bundles of projective pure spinors of either chirality.

-Now, let $\langle \xi^{A'} \rangle$ be a holomorphic projective pure spinor field, i.e. a (global) holomorphic section of $\Gr_m^+( \Tgt \mcM,g)$, and denote by $\mcN$ its associated $\alpha$-plane distribution, which will also be assumed to be holomorphic.
-The existence of such a structure on $(\mcM,g)$ is equivalent to a reduction of the structure group of the frame bundle to $P$, the parabolic subgroup stabilising $\xi^{A'}$ as described in sections \ref{sec-algebra}.
-Given such a reduction, it then makes sense to consider filtrations of vector bundles, together with their associated graded vector bundles, constructed from finite representations of $P$ or of its Lie algebra $\prb$.
-For instance, the $\prb$-invariant filtration $\{ \mfC^i \}$ on the space $\mfC$ of tensors with Weyl symmetries gives rise to a filtration of vector subbundles $\mcC^i$ over $\mcM$, where $\mcC^i := \mcF \mcM \times_P \mfC^i$, and so does the story go for the associated graded $\prb$-modules $\gr_i(\mfC)$, its irreducible modules $\mfC_i^j$ and the graded $\g_0$-modules $\mfC_i$ in the obvious way and notation \cite{vCap2009}.
-We shall then recycle the notation of sections \ref{sec-class-curvature} and \ref{sec-alg_intrinsic_torsion} and appendix \ref{sec-spinor-descript} in this curved setting as the need arises.
-We shall characterise the (local) algebraic degeneracy of curvature tensors with respect to a pure spinor $\xi^{A'}$ by means of the maps ${}^\mfF _\xi \Pi_i^j$, ${}^\mfA _\xi \Pi_i^j$ and ${}^\mfC _\xi \Pi_i^j$.
+Now, let $[\xi^{A'}]$ be a holomorphic projective pure spinor field, i.e.\ a holomorphic section of $\Gr_m^+( \Tgt \mcM,g)$, and denote by $\mcN_\xi$ its associated almost null structure, which can also be assumed to be holomorphic.
+Then the structure group of $\mathrm{F} \mcM$ is reduced to the stabiliser $P$ of $[\xi^{A'}]$ as described in section \ref{sec-algebra}, and we obtain filtrations of vector bundles, together with their associated graded vector bundles, constructed from finite representations of $P$ or its Lie algebra $\prb$.
+For instance, the filtration $\prb$-modules $\{ \mfC^i \}$ on the space $\mfC$ of tensors with Weyl symmetries gives rise to a filtration of vector subbundles $\mcC^i$ over $\mcM$, where $\mcC^i := \mathrm{F} \mcM \times_P \mfC^i$, and so does the story go for the associated graded $\prb$-modules $\gr_i(\mfC)$, its irreducible modules $\mfC_i^j$ and the graded $\g_0$-modules $\mfC_i$ in the obvious way and notation \cite{vCap2009}.
+We shall then recycle the notation of sections \ref{sec-alg_intrinsic_torsion} and \ref{sec-class-curvature}, and appendix \ref{sec-spinor-descript} in this curved setting as the need arises.
+We shall characterise the (local) algebraic degeneracy of curvature tensors with respect to $[\xi^{A'}]$ by means of the maps ${}^\mfF _\xi \Pi_i^j$, ${}^\mfA _\xi \Pi_i^j$ and ${}^\mfC _\xi \Pi_i^j$.